 I haven’t talked about black diamond prices till now but let me add again one more factor.
 It’s the price!

-The first one costs $8000, and the second one only $500.
+The first 1 carat black diamond costs $8000, and the second one only $500.
 Now I am sure, you don’t have options left to make the decision.
 Obviously you will buy the Second one.
 The First one is 100% natural diamond and the second one is Color-enhanced or heated black diamonds.

 Black Diamonds are Earth mined Or Color Enhanced: types of black diamond depending on origin and process

 I would not like to spend even $800 for the first one, even though it’s an Earth-mined natural diamond.
 The look doesn’t appeal at all. who would like to empty their pockets with loads of money to buy a gem that has visible flaws in it?
 But with the second diamond (heated black diamond), it’s just different.
 I would open my pockets and it does not hurt my pockets at all and its sound investment.

 Different Types of a black diamond: Basically there are 3 kinds of Black diamonds. although the primary category only divides them into